dankinsoid/VaporToOpenAPI/Example/README.md

-# Pets
+# Petstore

 ## About 💬

 Hi and welcome!
-It's a Pets example project.
+It's a Petstore example project.

 run project
 ```sh